- My LS

 - have been instructed by the NHS to self-isolate (you must observe quarantine unless explicitly required to attend court)

 If any of these apply to you, you should contact the court or tribunal to allow for suitable arrangements to be made in preparation for your hearing.

-If you have concerns about your health and safety, you can contact the court prior to attending and request a copy of the courts risk assessment.
+If you have concerns about your health and safety, contact the court before attending and ask for a copy of the court's risk assessment.

 This will allow you to:

 - make sure that the courts apply the guidelines effectively